Timothée Dieng: Career

+Early career

+Dieng played as a goalkeeper in his youth before becoming "bored" with the position, and moving upfield, initially as a striker.

+Dieng signed for his home town club Grenoble at age 10, remaining there until he was 19.
+While there he played in the final of the 2010–11 Championnat National U19, losing to Paris Saint-Germain.

 Brest

 On 23 January 2013, Dieng made his debut for Brest in the Coupe de France, coming on as a substitute at half time in the 3–1 victory over CA Bastia.
-On 18 May, Dieng made his Ligue 1 debut, starting in the 3–1 loss to Paris Saint-Germain.
+On 18 May 2013, Dieng made his Ligue 1 debut, starting in the 3–1 loss to Paris Saint-Germain.

 Oldham Athletic

 On 14 July 2014, Dieng joined English League One side Oldham Athletic on a two-year contract.
 Dieng made his debut for the club, starting and playing for 63 minutes against Leyton Orient.

 Bradford City

 In July 2016 Dieng signed for League One club Bradford City on a two-year contract following a trial.
 He scored his first goal for Bradford in an EFL Trophy tie against Stoke City Under-23s on 30 August 2016.
 He was offered a new contract by Bradford City at the end of the 2017–18 season.
 He left Bradford in June 2018.